encode/django-rest-framework/docs/api-guide/serializers.md

 Additionally, the following caveats apply to serializer inheritance:

 * Normal Python name resolution rules apply.
 If you have multiple base classes that declare a `Meta` inner class, only the first one will be used.
 This means the child’s `Meta`, if it exists, otherwise the `Meta` of the first parent, etc.
 * It’s possible to declaratively remove a `Field` inherited from a parent class by setting the name to be `None` on the subclass.

+        class MyBaseSerializer(ModelSerializer):
+            my_field = serializers.CharField()

+        class MySerializer(MyBaseSerializer):
+            my_field = None

-You can only use this technique to opt out from a field defined declaratively by a parent class; it won’t prevent the `ModelSerializer` from generating a default field.
+    However, you can only use this technique to opt out from a field defined declaratively by a parent class; it won’t prevent the `ModelSerializer` from generating a default field.
 To opt-out from default fields, see [Specifying which fields to include](#specifying-which-fields-to-include).

 ## Dynamically modifying fields